Hip-hop culture: Fashion

 By joining forces, the artist and the corporation are able to jointly benefit from each other's resources.
-Hip Hop artists are trend-setters and taste-makers.
+Hip-hop artists are trend-setters and taste-makers.
 Their fans range from minority groups who can relate to their professed struggles to majority groups who cannot truly relate but like to "consume the fantasy of living a more masculine life".

 The rappers provide the "cool, hip" factor while the corporations deliver the product, advertising, and financial assets.
-Tommy Hilfiger, one of the first mainstream designers to actively court rappers as a way of promoting his street wear, serves a prototypical example of the hip hip/fashion collaborations:
+Tommy Hilfiger, one of the first mainstream designers to actively court rappers as a way of promoting his street wear, serves a prototypical example of the hip-hop fashion collaborations:

 In exchange for giving artists free wardrobes, Hilfiger found its name mentioned in both rhyming verses of rap songs and their 'shout-out' lyrics, in which rap artists chant out thanks to friends and sponsors for their support.
 Hilfiger's success convinced other large mainstream American fashion design companies, like Ralph Lauren and Calvin Klein, to tailor lines to the lucrative market of hip hop artists and fans.

 Artists now use brands as a means of supplemental income to their music or are creating and expanding their own brands that become their primary source of income.
-As Harry Elam explains, there has been a movement "from the incorporation and redefinition of existing trends to actually designing and marketing products as hip hop fashion".
+As Harry Elam explains, there has been a movement "from the incorporation and redefinition of existing trends to actually designing and marketing products as hip-hop fashion".